haseebanwar/create-react-pkg/README.md

 #### Example: Optimize Lodash

-If you use a lodash function in your library, the compiled bundle will contain all of the lodash's library.
+If you use a lodash function in your library like `import { cloneDeep } from 'lodash'` the compiled bundle will contain all of the lodash's library.

 Ideally, your compiled bundle should only contain what you use in the source of your library.
 Create React Package helps you do that with some Babel configuration.

 Install [lodash](https://www.npmjs.com/package/lodash) and [babel-plugin-import](https://www.npmjs.com/package/babel-plugin-import) in your package.